FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/graphical.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Drag the "Swing Instruction" code block to enter the graphical editing interface workspace.

-This instruction consists of two parts.
-The first part selects the welding number with configured parameters.
-The program connecting the Body represents the connection node and is executed between "Start welding" and "Stop welding".

 "Swing" instruction node, parameters:

 - Number: 0~7